adamd9/pet-watch/pet_monitor/README.md

 - Stores both overall and detailed level data for each recording
 - Normalizes audio levels for consistent visualization
 - Uses efficient numpy-based audio processing
+- Recording filenames use the format `recording_YYYY-MM-DDTHH-MM-SS.wav` where the timestamp represents the start time of the recording
+- Each recording is followed by a 30-second cooldown period to allow for file writing and resource cleanup
+- A 10-minute recording will contain exactly 10 minutes of audio data, with additional time needed for processing

 ### Data Storage
-- Audio files stored as WAV format
+- Audio files stored as MP3 format (128kbps VBR, optimized for voice)
 - Detailed level data stored in JSON format
 - Efficient level database for quick timeline access
-- Automatic cleanup of old recordings
+- Automatic cleanup of old recordings based on retention period
+- Configurable retention period (24, 48, or 72 hours)
+- Smart disk space management:
+  - Monitors available disk space
+  - Requires minimum 100MB free space for new recordings
+  - Automatically cleans up old recordings when space is low
+  - Gracefully handles disk full conditions

 ### User Interface
 - Timeline shows fixed 24-hour view of current day